repmyblock/devsetup/README.md

 # History.
 Below is just historical rambling for non-technical folks to understand what we are trying to accomplish.
 In short, we want to remove money from politics lowering the cost of entry to almost zero.

+This is a video explaining the problem: https://youtu.be/KU8-lHctud8

 Great historical explanation: https://en.wikipedia.org/wiki/Tammany_Hall<BR>
 Martin Scorsese made a movie that illustrated the power of the Society of St. Tammany while everyone was fighting: https://youtu.be/NUco72Sxokk